przeprogramowani/10x-cards/.ai/feature-plan.md

   - Content-Type: application/json
   - Body: { "input_text": "string" }
 - **Validations:**
   - Input text length must be between 1000 and 10000 characters.
+If the input text does not meet these requirements, the system will respond with an HTTP 400 error using one of the following error codes:
+    - "text_too_short" for texts shorter than 1000 characters,
+    - "text_too_long" for texts longer than 10000 characters,
+    - "not_allowed" for disallowed content.
 - **Processing:**
   - Call the AI service synchronously to generate an array of flashcards with "front" and "back" fields.
+The flashcards will be generated in a "pending" state and kept only in memory.
+  - Enforce a timeout of 3 minutes for the generation process.
+If the generation exceeds 3 minutes, the system should return a timeout error.
-  - Log generation details (status, input_length, flashcards_count, flashcards_approved_count, response_time, error_message, created_at) into the generation_logs table.
+  - Log basic generation details (status, input_length, flashcards_count, response_time, error_message) into the generation_logs table.
 - **Response:**
-  - { "flashcards": [ { "front": "string", "back": "string" }, ... ], generation_id: "uuid", "created_at": "timestamp" } }
+  - { "flashcards": [ { "front": "string", "back": "string" }, ... ], generation_id: "uuid", "created_at": "timestamp" }

 #### POST /api/flashcards
 - **Purpose:** Saves an approved flashcard (or multiple flashcards) to the database after user edits.
 - **Request:**
   - Content-Type: application/json
-  - Body: { "flashcards": [ { "front": "string", "back": "string" }, ... ], generation_id: "uuid" }
+  - Body: { "flashcards": [ { "front": "string", "back": "string" }, ... ] }
 - **Processing:**
   - Validate the flashcards are in the correct format.
-  - Validate the generation_id exists in the generation_logs table.
-  - Save the flashcards to the flashcards table.
+  - Save only the approved flashcards to the flashcards table.
-  - Update the generation_logs table with the number of flashcards approved and rejected.
+  - Update the generation_logs table with the basic count of approved flashcards.
 - **Response:**
-  - The saved flashcard record including its ID and timestamps.
+  - The saved flashcard records including their IDs and timestamps.

 ### Security